shreyas15/KingsmenCodeAnalyzer/README.md

     your_git_directory% git clone https://github.com/shreyas15/KingsmenCodeAnalyzer.git

-The code can then me compiled and executed using command line arguments or using an IDE such as Eclipse.
+The code can then be compiled and executed using command line arguments or using an IDE such as Eclipse.

 The program takes one argument from the command line - the name of the javascript file.